For children who are 3 – 5 years old by August 31.

 How co-op works:

-Your participation in class helps us to offer a lower cost option than many other preschools, but it also gives you a deeper connection to the community and to your child’s learning.
-The best part of a co-op preschool experience is having your child clearly see that their education is important to you, as you give it your most precious commodity – your time and attention.
-Research clearly indicates that meaningful parent involvement in schools is one of the most powerful predictors of high student achievement and healthy development.
+Your participation in class helps us to offer a lower cost preschool, but it also gives you a deeper connection to the community and to your child’s learning.
+The best part of co-op preschool is having your child clearly see that their education is important to you.
+Research clearly indicates that meaningful parent involvement in schools is a powerful predictor of high student achievement and healthy development.

-In Winter 2021, all programs will be online.
+In Spring 2021, all programs are online.
 When we return to in-person classes, our coops will meet at their facilities in Bellevue (Eastgate, Bellevue-Overlake), Issaquah, Mercer Island, Renton (Sunrise), Sammamish (Pine Lake), Snoqualmie (Alpine).
-Each co-op is a unique community of families.
 Here’s an overview map of all of our locations.

 Classes are for three, four or five-year-olds.
-Many classes are mixed ages (multi-age classes).
-Your child must reach the minimum age for the class by August 31st, prior to beginning class.
-For in-person classes, children are not required to be potty trained to attend, but diaper changing may require parental assistance.
+Your child must reach the minimum age for the class by August 31st.
+Children are not required to be potty trained to attend, but diaper changing may require parental assistance.

-How to Learn More about a specific program:
+How to Learn More about a Specific Program / How to Register

 Our co-ops are independent programs and differ in policy, schedule details, and tuition cost.
 Check out each school’s individual website to learn details.
-You can also email the registrar to learn about specific information not available on their website.
+You can also email the registrar with questions not answered on the website.
 To find links, check our Locations, Websites and Registrars page.
+We also have a video of our “meet and greet” session.

+To register, contact the registrar for the program of your choice.
 Registrars are parent volunteers.
 Be patient as you wait for a response.
-If the registrar does not respond (perhaps they’re on vacation), contact the registrar for our infant and toddler classes, at email@example.com, for interim assistance.
+If the registrar does not respond (perhaps they’re on vacation), contact the parent educator at that preschool for interim assistance.

 Viewing from a mobile device?
 Scroll right to see full content of the tables below.